Conference badges are an important networking tool – stop wasting money on badge designs that don’t work.

 3. …Include a conversation-starter

-Maybe ask about their research interests instead of their favourite fictional character…
+Image courtesy of Tito.
+(But maybe ask about their research interests instead of their favourite fictional character…)

 Before the conference, ask delegates to provide you with two or three research topics they’re interested in.
 Add this to their name badge (and make sure it’s big enough to read from a distance).